Probate Q&A Series

 2. Key Steps and Considerations

-• Identify Transfer Method: Will, intestacy, joint tenancy, or transfer-on-death deed.
+• Identify Transfer Method: Will, intestacy, or survivorship ownership.

 • Open Probate or Claim Small Estate: File with the clerk of superior court under Chapter 28A.

-• Record Deed: Personal representative executes and records the deed.
+• Record Deed: Personal representative executes and records the deed when authorized.

 • Document Retention: Keep certified orders, deed, and judgment in your files.